 - This is amazing on the grill, but living in a condo now, I have adapted this.
 But even if you can grill, if you’re look to make this a little less “hands on”, in the oven is the way to go.

-- As you can see, I don’t have quantities.
+- I have quantities, but much of it can be adjusted to taste.
 That’s because truly it’s up to you.
 It will depend on how many you’re serving, how much you like garlic…you get the idea.
 You can adjust this and make it your own.
 Just have the Chevalatta as the the star.

 - I serve this with potatoes, but feel free to go heavier on the peppers & onions if that is more your thing.
 The potatoes definitely make it feel hearty and more of a winter dish.